Tinram/MySQL-PDO/README.md

 + Support the MySQL CRUD statements - INSERT, SELECT, UPDATE, DELETE.
 + Override the requirement for bound parameters in SELECT queries which have no variable inputs.
 + Capture some erroneous calls before MySQL or PHP start complaining.
-+ Use different database connections in separate queries.
++ Able to use different database connections in separate queries.

 ## Conversion Example